Goldman CEO Blankfein prepares to exit as soon as year-end: WSJ

-(Reuters) - Lloyd Blankfein could step down as Goldman Sachs Group Inc (GS.N) chief executive as soon as the end of the year, the Wall Street Journal reported on Friday, swiveling the focus on fierce competition between the two contenders to replace him.
+(Reuters) - Lloyd Blankfein could step down as Goldman Sachs Group Inc (GS.N) chief executive as soon as the end of the year, the Wall Street Journal reported on Friday, swiveling the focus tofierce competition between the two contenders to replace him.

-Blankfein, 63, has steered the U.S. investment bank for nearly 12 years, outlasting calls for his departure in the aftermath of the 2007-2009 financial crisis and staying in the job even as he battled cancer.
+Blankfein, 63, one of the longest-serving CEOs on Wall Street, has led what is viewed as the most powerful U.S. investment bank for nearly 12 years.
+He has outlasted calls for his departure in the aftermath of the 2007-2009 financial crisis and stayed in the job even as he battled cancer.

 Goldman is not looking beyond presidents and co-chief operating officers Harvey Schwartz and David Solomon to replace him, the Journal reported, citing people familiar with the matter. on.wsj.com/2GapHsu